darainkhan/data-science-portfolio/agentic-ai-case-study/README.md

 ```
 ├── README.md
 ├── docs/
-│   ├── ARR_Prediction_Model_Proposal.md   # Full ML proposal
+│   ├── Revenue_Prediction_Model_Proposal.md   # Full ML proposal
 │   └── Agent_Architecture.md                  # Design decisions & tradeoffs
 ```

 ---

 ## Note
-This project was built within an enterprise cloud provider's internal systems.
+This project was built within an enterprise organization's internal systems.
 Code and data cannot be shared publicly due to confidentiality.
 This README documents the architecture, approach, and impact for portfolio purposes.